zgfgNew/PlayIntegrityFork/README.md

 A Zygisk module which fixes "ctsProfileMatch" (SafetyNet) and "MEETS_DEVICE_INTEGRITY" (Play Integrity).

-To use this module you must have one of the following:
+To use this module you must have one of the following (latest versions):

-- [Magisk](https://github.com/topjohnwu/Magisk) with Zygisk (and, if not also using Shamiko, Enforce DenyList) enabled
+- [Magisk](https://github.com/topjohnwu/Magisk) with Zygisk enabled (and Enforce DenyList enabled if NOT also using [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases))
 - [KernelSU](https://github.com/tiann/KernelSU) with [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module installed
 - [APatch](https://github.com/bmax121/APatch) with [ZygiskNext MOD](https://github.com/Yervant7/ZygiskNext) module installed